Encounters on the sand…

 Body laterally compressed and elongated (length: 20-30 cm), with the flanks having brown and blue oblique stripes (the brown stripes may be ‘fragmented’ into aligned brown patches).
 The mouth is oblique, opening upwards, giving a fierce/angry look.
 Eyes are large, closed to each other’s; they have a round pupil and are bordered by a gold-coloured line that displays a typical upper notch.

-The yellow arrow indicate the presence of a wide-eyed flounder (Bothus podas) that closely stay next to the weever, presumably waiting for remains of its meal …
+The yellow arrow indicates a wide-eyed flounder (Bothus podas) closely staying next to the weever, presumably waiting for remains of its meal …

 Venom apparatus.
 There are two dorsal fins, the first one is short (triangular), dark-coloured, with 5-7 spines each connected to a venom gland.
 The second dorsal fin only bears soft rays.
 Each opercula also bears a venom spine.